-The University requires that students must complete the M.A. degree within four years of their initial enrollment.
-However, students who do not complete the M.A. degree within two years are not guaranteed to receive financial aid.
+Criminology program requirements are such that it should take two years to satisfy requirements for the M.A.
+Students who do not complete the M.A. degree within two years are not guaranteed to receive continuation of funding.

-THE PH.D.
+THE DOCTORAL DEGREE (PH.D.)
 PROGRAM